rougin/slytherin/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-An extensible PHP library for creating small and large web applications.
+An Extensible PHP Library/Framework For The Courageous And Fearless.

 ## Install